A Gift of Happiness for the Heart

 In August 2015, a group of Spanish volunteers noted that elderly people were among those most forgotten in society.
 They contacted a rest home close to Valencia to check the possibilities of lending a helping hand.

-On the day before the visit, we prepared some delicious biscuits and pastries and practised some traditional songs with guitars.
+On the day before the visit, we prepared some delicious biscuits and pastries and practiced some traditional songs with guitars.
 With each song we got more and more in tune.

 When we arrived at the rest home, we were warmly welcomed by the managers and led to the place where the elderly residents were curiously awaiting the novelty of the day.